-As you prepare for the 2018-19 academic year, we urge you to consider your health insurance coverage a top priority.
+As you prepare for the 2020-21 academic year, we urge you to consider your health insurance coverage a top priority.
 It is important that students have access to comprehensive medical care while enrolled at Suffolk University.
-According to Massachusetts law (Mandatory Health Insurance Coverage Institutions of Higher Education) and Suffolk University policy, every institution of higher education shall require all full-time and part-time students enrolled in at least 75% of a full time program to participate in a qualifying student health insurance program or in a health benefit plan with comparable coverage as defined in 114.6 CMR 3.05(2).
-Therefore, all eligible students are automatically enrolled in the Suffolk University Student Health Insurance Plan (“SSHIP”) for coverage effective August 21, 2018 - August 21, 2019.
-Suffolk students must submit an online waiver form, annually, to opt out of SSHIP with comparable health insurance provided by a U.S. based insurance carrier.
-More information about the online waiver form instructions can be found at http://www.suffolk.edu/healthrequirements.
-If an eligible Suffolk student does not have a qualified health insurance plan, then enrollment in the Suffolk University Student Health Insurance Program is required.
-This mandate includes all undergraduate, graduate, and law students enrolled in at least 75% of a full time academic program
+According to Massachusetts law (Mandatory Health Insurance Coverage Institutions of Higher Education) and Suffolk University policy, every institution of higher education shall require all full-time and part-time students enrolled in at least 75% of a full time program to participate in a qualifying student health insurance program or in a health benefit plan with comparable coverage .
+To read the details of this regulation, click here.
+This mandate includes all undergraduate, graduate, law, and remote learning students enrolled in at least 75% of a full time academic program.
+Therefore, all eligible students are automatically enrolled in the Suffolk University Student Health Insurance Plan (“SSHIP”) for coverage effective August 20, 2020 - August 19, 2021.
+To opt out, students must submit the SSHIP Online Waiver Form before the waiver deadline, each academic year, verifying comparable qualifying health insurance provided by a U.S. based insurance carrier.
+All eligible students who choose to waive SSHIP in subsequent years must re-submit the SSHIP Online Waiver Form each academic year before the waiver deadline.
+If the SSHIP waiver is not submitted by the deadline, then enrollment in SSHIP and the corresponding charge on the student account cannot be reversed.

-PLEASE NOTE: All international students must purchase the Suffolk student health insurance plan with the exception of:
+PLEASE NOTE: All international students must purchase the SSHIP with the exception of:

-All out-of-state students with insurance plans that do NOT provide emergency and non-emergency coverage for treatment with Massachusetts medical and mental health providers must purchase the Suffolk student health insurance plan.
+All out-of-state students with insurance plans that do NOT provide emergency and non-emergency coverage for treatment with Massachusetts medical and mental health providers must purchase the SSHIP.

 Please take the time to review the SSHIP benefits in order to make an informed decision regarding your health insurance needs while enrolled at Suffolk University.
-If you have any questions regarding the Suffolk Student Health Insurance Plan, please contact University Health Plans at 800-437-6448 or via email email@example.com.
+If you have any questions regarding the SSHIP, please contact University Health Plans at 800-437-6448 or via email email@example.com.